The Art of Breast Reshaping

 Procedures that are commonly combined with a breast lift are breast reduction, breast augmentation, liposuction, tummy tuck, and arm lift.
 These procedures are often a part of a mommy makeover, performed to achieve a more youthful, fresh appearance for the female physique overall.

-Why Choose The Plastic Surgery Institute of Washington?
+Why Choose The Plastic Surgery Institute of Washington for a Breast Lift?

 At The Plastic Surgery Institute of Washington, the environment is private, luxurious, understanding, and professional.
 Our world-class cosmetic practice includes the benefit of highly skilled, board-certified plastic surgeons who value exceptional quality and individualized patient care.
 Your breast lift will be performed at our fully accredited in-office surgery center with board-certified anesthesiologists and attended by hand-picked support staff who are committed to providing outstanding patient care.